tbclla/laravel-revolut-business/README.md

 REVOLUT_CLIENT_ID=
 ```

-### Migration
+### Migration (Optional)

-The package requires a table to store your access and refresh tokens.

-By default, all access and refresh tokens are encrypted before being stored in the database.
-You can disable this behaviour in your `config/revolut.php` file, which you have just published.
+If you have set the `token_driver` in your config to 'database', you will need to create a table to store the tokens in.
-The name of this table can also be customised in the config file, **before you create the table**.
+You can customise the name of this table in the config.

 To create the table, run your migrations.